What is incontinence? Causes, Symptoms, Treatment and Care

-Over 40 per cent of respondents don’t even feel that they can confide in their family about the matter and this figure increased to 68% saying they wouldn’t discuss the topic within a group of friends.
+Over 40 per cent of all respondents don’t even feel that they can confide in their family about their incontinence and this figure increased to 68% saying they wouldn’t discuss the topic within a group of friends.

 Social life, mental health and incontinence

-Embarrassment and fear of being “caught short”, could mean that people say no to social occasions which may lead to anxiety and in more severe cases, depression.
-Our survey states that half of sufferers find that their symptoms and conditions affect their social life and almost half of respondents have completely cancelled plans because of incontinence symptoms or the fear of experiencing symptoms outside their home.
+Our survey found that half of sufferers find that their symptoms and conditions affect their social life, with almost half of respondents completely cancelling plans because of incontinence symptoms or the fear of experiencing symptoms outside their home.